lm3nitro/Projects/New/TCPDUMP Automation.md

 ![Pasted image 20241014161606](https://github.com/user-attachments/assets/488c11b5-f21b-4c60-9876-67156d084894)

 As seen above, I am sending ICMP to two destinations (1.1.1.1 and 9.9.9.9).
 I am also reading all the trace files on the right side with a for loop.
-On the top right corner is the screenshot showig where the files are getting generated, however, the script is also running and removing odler files as new ones are created in order to ensure that only the specified number of files are retained at all times.
+On the top right corner is the screenshot showing where the files are getting generated, however, the script is also running and removing older files as new ones are created in order to ensure that only the specified number of files are retained at all times.

 ### Summary:

-In this exercise, I was able to modify the tcpdump service in order to kimit the amount of capture files created based on time, date, and amount of files.
+In this exercise, I was able to modify the tcpdump service in order to limit the amount of capture files created based on time, date, and number of files.
 Doing this has several key benefits, especially when dealing with long-duration or high-traffic network monitoring.
 Limiting file sizes ensures that individual capture files remain manageable, preventing them from growing too large and becoming difficult to handle, transfer, or analyze.
 Rotating files based on time ensures that data is captured in smaller, more manageable chunks, which simplifies analysis and reduces the risk of losing large amounts of data in the event of a failure.

-I also created a script that willl continously run and monitor the file directory to ensure that the amount of files are kept under a specified amount.
+I also created a script that will continuously run and monitor the file directory to ensure that the number of files are kept under a specified amount.
 This approach prevents manual intervention and avoids the risk of running out of storage space, which could disrupt the monitoring process or cause the system to fail.